NautisShadrick/PrivacyPolicy-Bubbles/README.md

 - Some of my products may use cookies.
 Information from cookies is collected while using web-based services.

 ## Why these data are collect and how are they used

-- Providing and improving my services.
 - Adjusting contents of the application to the user's preferences and optimizing the use of these applications.
-- Creating statistics that help me to understand how users use my services, which enables me to improving the software continuously.
+- Creating statistics that help me to understand how users use my Apps, which enables me to improving the software continuously.
-- Maintaining user's session, that improves the convenience of my solutions.
-- ~~Ads presentation, including in a way that respects user's interests and his place of residence.~~

 ## Security of information

-Anonimously collected analytics are kept safe on a database while personal data eventually provided by e-mail are used only for users support purposes and nothing else.
+Anonimously collected analytics are kept safe on a database.
 No data are sold or shared with third party entities or companies.

 ## Contact

-To contact me on topics related to products, privacy policy or in another case, use *support@omninotes.app*
+To contact me on topics related to products, privacy policy or in another case, use *saylornautis@gmail.com*

-Best regards!

-Last Update: October 23, 2018
+Thanks!